daavidtech/cringe_radio/readme.md

 stop
 ```

+## Requirements

+Requires youtube-dl and ffmpeg to be installed on the system and accessible for this program.

+Protip: using yt-dlp also works but it needs to be renamed to youtube-dl.

 ## Permissions

 The bot requires to have message content intent permission which can be enabled from discord bot developer portal.